 Jesus gave us the beautiful model of looking not to our own interests but to the interests of others.
 This will affect our decision about which campus to join.

-You might prefer one campus over another but know that a person, family or group of people will be more loved if you’re at their campus.
+You might prefer one service time over another but know that a person, family or group of people will be more loved if you’re at their service.
 You might also choose your congregation because you can serve more helpfully there.
 There is the chance that we’ll “tap you on the shoulder” and ask you to join a particular congregation because your gifts and experience are really needed there.

 Principle 03